zotapay/node-sdk/README.md

         }})
 ```

-In order to send a `Credit Card Deposit` we need to append the appropriate [Credit Card Params](https://doc.zotapay.com/deposit/1.0/?javascript#card-payment-integration-2)
+In order to send a `Credit Card Deposit` we need to append the appropriate [Credit Card Params](https://doc.zota.com/deposit/1.0/?javascript#card-payment-integration-2)
-which is achieved through sending a `MGCardDepositRequest`
+which is achieved through sending an `MGCardDepositRequest`

 ```node
 const exampleCCDepositRequest = new MGCardDepositRequest({